 Prevention: Prevention of the sale and transport of Asian Carp is the most cost-effective means of management.

-Other management and control options are outlined in Management and Control Plan for Bighead, Black, Grass, and Silver Carps in the United States.
+Other management and control options are outlined in the Management and Control Plan for Bighead, Black, Grass, and Silver Carps in the United States.
 Plan Link: Carps_Management_Plan

 Man holding Asian carp: Michigan Sea Grant Archive, the University of Michigan and Michigan State University, Bugwood.org